Indra Putra Mahayuddin

-Indra Putra bin Mahayuddin PB (born 2 September 1981) is a former Malaysian professional footballer who last captained the Malaysia A1 Semi-Pro League club PT Athletic.
-Beforehand, Indra Putra was the Malaysia Super League's all-time top scorer until he was surpassed by Johor Darul Ta'zim's Bérgson.

-Indra Putra is a versatile forward, who can operate as a winger.
+Indra Putra bin Mahayuddin PB (born 2 September 1981) is a former Malaysian professional footballer.
+Beforehand, Indra Putra was the Malaysia Super League's all-time top scorer (surpassed by Johor Darul Ta'zim's Bérgson).
+Indra Putra is a versatile forward who can operate as a winger.

 Club career

 Perak

 Indra Putra has played for the Perak youth team when he was a teenager.
 He then was promoted to the senior team in 1999 under the late German coach Karl-Heinz Weigang.
 He made his senior debut in the 1999 Malaysia Cup qualifying round.

 He scored his first goal in a 2–1 home win against Penang in the 1999 Malaysia Cup.

 With Perak, Indra Putra mainly started playing in the left wing and occasionally as striker.
 He helped Perak to clinch the back to back Malaysian Premier One League title in 2002 and 2003.

 Pahang

 In 2004, Indra Putra moved to Pahang in a high-profile transfer.
 There, Indra helped Pahang to win the inaugural edition of the rebranded Malaysian Super League in his first season.

 Indra Putra was described as the best Malaysian football player in his generation by former Perak coach Steve Darby.
 He was the 2004 Malaysian Super League season top goalscorer with 15 goals from 19 league appearances.
 He remains, until this day, the last Malaysian player to win that accolade in the presence of foreign players.